Giorgio-IMAGINARIA/vinteriors/README.md

 QUICK OVERVIEW

+1) Clone the project.

+2) cd to the vinterior directory.

+3) Build the node_modules by typing and running yarn.

-1) build and run the project with yarn start, after that go to http://localhost:3000/ and check the project
+4) Run the project with yarn start

+5) A browser page should open at http://localhost:3000/

 2) Test the project by running yarn test